RDycore/RDycore/docs/user/example-cases/harvey-flooding/critical-outflow-bc/harvey-critical-outflow-bc.md

 1. `-heterogeneous_rain_start_date YYYY,MM,DD,HH,SS`, and
 2. `-heterogeneous_rain_dir <path/to/the/mrms/dataset>`

-The MRMS dataset and mesh is available on Perlmutter and Frontier under RDycore's project directoy.
+The MRMS dataset and mesh are available on Perlmutter and Frontier under the RDycore's project directoy.
 Apart from the MRMS dataset, following four spatially-distributed rainfall datasets are also available:

 1. Daymet,